kiliman/remix-single-fetch/README.md

 To redirect from a loader or action, use `throw redirect()` instead of returning.
 This will ensure that the return type is correct for type inference.

+### Event Source

+You can continue to use Event Source responses even with Single Data Fetch.
+The example shows how you can do this.
+I'm using the `remix-utils` implementation.
+I had to inline the `timers.wait` function since it was leaking abort listeners.

+NOTE: The event source `data` payload must be a `string`, so the `Date` is returned as an ISO string, which the reader parses back into a date.
+I plan on hooking into the `turbo-stream` encode/decode process to support native types.